|Photo by Kelly Sikkema on Unsplash|

 - VCN isn't a viable strategy to copy the Simple Path to Wealth, although it could have a place in your portfolio.

-- VUN is great for TFSAs and VTI is great for RRSPs with more seasoned investors with a high balance.
+- VUN is great for TFSAs and VTI is great additional option for RRSPs with more seasoned investors with a high balance.

 - VEQT is the most diverse Simple Path to Wealth but only holds 40% of its value in Total US Stock Market.